dask/distributed/docs/source/resilience.rst

 computations to other workers.

-If the lost worker was the only worker to hold vital results necessary for future computations then those results will be recomputed by surviving workers.
+If the lost worker was the only worker to hold vital results necessary for task computations then those results will be recomputed by surviving workers.
 The scheduler maintains a full history of how each result was produced and so is able to reproduce those same computations on other workers.